Watch: What Michael J. Fox Wants in the Next 30 Years

 "Roads?
 Where we're going, we don't need roads."
 But you will need a streaming account if you want to rewatch this iconic '80s flick.

 Released in July 1985, Back to the Future went on to become the highest grossing film of the year, making over $389 million and going on to become a beloved movie franchise.
-And now the entire trilogy, starring Michael J. Fox and Christopher Lloyd, is available on the streaming giant.

-In honor of Back to the Future's debut on Netflix, we're hopping in the DeLorean, checking the plutonium levels and hitting 88 miles per hour to reveal some surprising secrets about the Robert Zemeckis-directed films.
 Like, the fact that another '80s star originally sported Marty McFly's Nike Mags before Fox took over several weeks into filming.
 (You can see the OG Marty in one scene, by the way!)

 Plus, Lloyd originally passed on the chance to play Doc Brown, with a Jurassic Park actor nearly landing the iconic part before Lloyd changed his mind.